mariosemes/PornHub-downloader-python/README.md

 8. $ cd PornHub-downloader-python-master
 9. $ python3 phdler.py
 ```
 It will ask you for your download folder PATH.
-Please enter your full path without the last backslash.
-Like this: /home/username/media/phmedia
+Please enter your full path without the last backslash. <br />
+Like this: /home/username/media/phmedia <br />
 On first run, phdler will create a database.db which will be used later for everything.